 The rise of a painter so eccentric to his contemporaries to such eminence in public life is interesting to consider for us in an age so different from the Venetian system of patronage.
 Proscription by the academy or critics almost necessarily entails doom for a painter in our world.
-Patrons of the art world today are more often investors after cultural capital, and that is provided by the verdict of the institution.
-In the words of the philosopher Arthur Danto, the turn of art post impressionism to a ‘non-mimetic’ form has created a paradigm shift in which works of art can seem almost unrecognisable as such without critical justification, or some form of institutional defence.
-But Tintoretto, it must be remembered, is painting into a world in which a real work of art is its own justification, and its unveiling is a public event.
-In Renaissance culture, patrons possessed a taste refined by the natural aesthetic education that accompanies a public consciousness legislated through images.
-Hence they were astutely able to discern how art might shape the populace in matters of public importance without the intercession of academic judgment.
-Thus Tintoretto was able to achieve renown in a Venetian system of oligarchs despite the scorn he provoked from most contemporary artists, writers upon art, and other intellectual and cultural elites of his day.
+Patrons of the ‘artworld’ today are more often investors after cultural capital, and that is provided by the verdict of the institution.
+Since we are using the philosopher Arthur Danto’s coinage here, we may borrow his argument that the turn of art post-impressionism to a ‘non-mimetic’ form has created a paradigm shift in which works of art can seem almost unrecognisable as such without critical justification, or some form of institutional defence.
+But Tintoretto, it must be remembered, is painting into a world in which a real work of art is its own justification, the unveiling of which is a public event.
+In Renaissance culture, patrons possessed a considerably refined taste formed by the natural aesthetic education that accompanies a public consciousness legislated by images; and were hence astutely able, also, to discern how art might shape the populace in matters of public importance without the intercession of academic judgment.
+Thus, Tintoretto is able to achieve renown in a Venetian system of oligarchs despite the scorn he provoked from most contemporary artists, writers upon art, and other intellectual and cultural elites of his day.

-Born around 1518, Tintoretto rose from the humblest beginnings: his independent and non-academic manner is not entirely surprising when considering his provenance as the son of a poor dyer.
+Born around 1518, Tintoretto rises from the humblest beginnings: his independent and non-academic manner is not entirely surprising when considering his provenance as the son of a poor dyer.
 His father’s profession triggered his fascination with colour, and his musings on the walls of the workshop fetched the little tintore his name: Tintoretto, or ‘little dyer’.
-He was an autodidact in the art of painting, having been rejected from Titian’s studio.
-In his lifetime, biographers and commentators never esteemed him in the ranks of the great Florentines or even among Venetian masters like Bellini, Titian or Veronese.
+He was an autodidact in the art of painting, having been rejected from the studio for his unorthodoxy by the then grandmaster in Venice, Titian.
+In his lifetime, biographers and commentators never esteemed him in the ranks of the great Florentines or even among the Venetian masters, Bellini, Titian or Veronese.
 Vasari, who is considered the founder of art historical writing, seems to recognise a raw power in his work.
-Yet he regards the dramatic movement and the contravention of perspective characteristic of Tintoretto’s early oil paintings as mere ‘jest’, an impression that must have been reinforced by the verdict – an impulsive ‘furioso’ – of his sources, the Neo-Platonist intellectual circles of Venice.
-It is only through the revisions of Carlo Ridolfi in 1642 that Tintoretto attained his place among what we now recognise as the great triumvirate of Venetian art: Titian, Veronese and Tintoretto.
-Regarded in youth with nothing but disdain by Titian and the rest of Venetian high culture, he laboured in poverty, learning form from his keen observation of the vibrant life of Venetian industry, and musculature from the reflection of candlelight upon dissected cadavers, nude and draped at dusk, in the schools of anatomy, until he became convinced enough of his ability to begin his own studio – its doors inscribed with the ambitious hope: Il disegno di Michelangelo ed il colorito di Tiziano.
+But he regards the dramatic movement and the contravention of perspective characteristic of Tintoretto’s early oil paintings as mere ‘jest’, an impression that must have been reinforced by the verdict — an impulsive ‘furioso’ — of his sources, the Neo-Platonist intellectual circles of Venice.
+It is only through the revisions of Carlo Ridolfi in 1642 that he attained his rest among what we now recognise as the great triumvirate of Venetian art: Titian, Veronese, and Tintoretto.
+Regarded as he was in youth, with nothing but disdain by Titian and the rest of Venetian high culture, he laboured in poverty, learning form from his keen observation of the vibrant life of Venetian industry, and musculature from the reflection of candlelight upon dissected cadavers, nude and draped at dusk, in the schools of anatomy, until he became convinced enough of his ability to begin his own studio — its doors inscribed with the ambitious hope: Il disegno di Michelangelo ed il colorito di Tiziano.

 Tintoretto’s formation as a craftsman, independent from the orthodoxy of academic training, is oddly mirrored in his career as an artist, which was sustained by the patronage of the professional and commercial classes of Venice, who seemed to appreciate the elements of his person dismissed by the intellectuals.
 The speed of production acquired by a craftsman working in the busy life of the Venetian lagoon translates not only to his modus operandi: in the fact, say, that he saw no essential difference between design and painting during the competition at the Scuola.
 But impressions of the vibrancy of commercial life in the venation of Venetian marketplaces, we may say, can also be seen in the dramatic movements and tempestuous settings of most of his paintings.
 In doing so, though, we must be careful to not disregard other historical contexts that occasioned such display of pomp — for instance, the imminence of the Reformation and subsequently, the office of art in the Counter-Reformation to serve as prophylactic to the former.

 The rise of Tintoretto’s stature, the public role of his art, and his philosophy (for want of a better term) of art, are perhaps best exemplified by his commission in late life to decorate the walls of the Sala del Gran Consiglio in the Ducal Palace.
 The Council of Ten, which was perhaps the most powerful body in Venice (considering that the oligarchs that composed it elected the Doge himself) deliberated in this room.
-Tintoretto was invited to paint, upon the largest wall behind the high table, his vision of paradise.
+Tintoretto was commissioned to paint, upon the largest wall behind the high table, his vision of paradise.
 It must be noted that commissions for skilled masters from high offices at the time were some of the most remunerative appointments in the state.
 The British art historian Michael Baxandall traces the specific consideration of skill in payment as far back as to Sandro Boticelli, who, apart from the costs of workmen and pigments, commanded almost as much for ‘his brush’, or his skill.
-This dichotomy in price between skill and material had become heavily skewed by the time Titian came to prominence: before painting the portrait of the Holy Roman Emperor, say, he would demand a considerable hoard of ducats solely for his calibre.
-But when finally entrusted to paint ‘Il Paradiso’ in the Ducal Palace – what John Ruskin called ‘the central building of the world’ for its Venetian multicultural mix of Arab, Norman, and Roman architecture – Tintoretto, remaining until the last a humble craftsman, is supposed to have asked for a voluntary sum only if it should please the Senators, and even claimed that he would be satisfied in the execution alone – that the very act of painting would grant him Paradise.
+And this dichotomy in price between skill and material becomes heavily skewed by the time a master like Titian becomes prominent: before painting the portrait of the Holy Roman Emperor, he would demand a considerable hoard of ducats solely for his calibre.
+But when finally entrusted to paint ‘Il Paradiso’ in the Ducal Palace — what John Ruskin called ‘the central building of the world’ for its Venetian multicultural mix of Arab, Norman, and Roman architecture — Tintoretto, remaining until the last a humble craftsman, is supposed to have asked for a voluntary sum only if it should please the Senators, and even claimed that he would be satisfied in the execution alone – that the very act of painting would grant him Paradise.